 Juanita matriculated into Northeastern University in Boston and eventually obtained a BA in Education.
 Her Master of Science in Psychology is from Central Michigan University in Mount Pleasant, Michigan, with a thesis emphasis on eyewitness testimony.
-Juanita has teaching experience in elementary, middle and high school.
+She has teaching experience in elementary, middle and high school.
 She also taught ESL in the former Department of Developmental Education at Aims.

-In addition to the General Psychology classes, she teaches Human Growth/Development, Psychology of Women, and Dynamics of Racism and Prejudice.
+In addition to the general psychology classes, she teaches "Human Growth/Development," "Psychology of Women," and "Dynamics of Racism and Prejudice."

 Dr. Allan Obert

 Allan worked as an audiologist for 18 years before changing his career to become a career counselor in 1996.
 He received his B.A. and M.A. degrees in Audiology from the University of Northern Colorado and his Ph.D. in Communication Disorders and Sciences from Wichita State University.
 During his career as an audiologist, Allan worked 12 years in hospital settings where he performed neurological diagnostic testing and surgical monitoring.

 Since receiving his M.A. in Counseling Psychology and Counselor Education from the University of Colorado at Denver, Obert has taught career planning classes at Arapahoe Community College, UNC and Aims.
 His first, full-time, career counseling position was working for Dunn & Nelson, a job-search company in the Denver-metro area.
 This position entailed writing resumes and other job search correspondence for clients and instructing clients in how to get a job interview and how to perform during a job interview.
 He left this position to work as a career counselor for UNC.
 While at Dunn & Nelson and UNC, he worked as an adjunct instructor at Aims teaching career planning classes.

 In 1999, Allan was invited to join the full-time faculty of Aims.
 He was president